BrandyM98/readme-generator/output/README.md

 ## Installation

-The user should clone the repo from github and download node.
-It requries a file system and inquiring modle
+The user should clone the repository from GitHub and download Node into their terminal.

 ## Usage
-use the inquirier form your command line to answer
+Use inquirer from your command line to answer questions about your project.

 ## License
+This project is license under
 MITLicense

 ## Contributing
-me
+--

 ## Tests
-npm test
+npm

 ## Questions
-For any questions, please contact me via the information provided below: china@gmail.com https//github.com:
+If you have any questions, please do not hesitate to contact me via email: china@gmail.com.
+You can view additional projects of mine via:https://github.com.